Georgia's ailing ex-leader Saakashvili appears gaunt in court

 "We demand Mikheil Saakashvili is allowed to go abroad for medical treatment as per doctors' recommendation," his lawyer Dito Sadzaglishvili told AFP.

+A group of the United States-based doctors who examined Saakashvili in person on his lawyers' request, told AFP he risks death from a litany of serious neurological, gastrointestinal, and orthopaedic conditions.

+They said his health deterioration was a result of "torture" in custody and he required an immediate transfer to a medical centre abroad.

-Toxicologist David Smith meanwhile said tests had revealed that Saakashvili had been exposed to poisoning by heavy metals while in custody and that he needs "immediate transfer to a medical facility outside Georgia."
+One of the doctors, toxicologist David Smith, also said testing has revealed Saakashvili had been exposed to poisoning by heavy metals while in custody.

 The European Union and United States have urged the Georgian government to ensure Saakashvili is provided a proper medical treatment and his rights are protected.